The Adam Buxton Podcast

 The Adam Buxton Podcast is a podcast in which the English comedian Adam Buxton interviews friends and celebrities.
-The first episode was released on 15 September 2015.
-Recurring guests include Buxton's comedy partner Joe Cornish of Adam and Joe, the filmmakers Louis Theroux and Garth Jennings and the comedian Tash Demetriou.
+The first episode was released in 2015.
+Recurring guests include the filmmakers Joe Cornish, Louis Theroux and Garth Jennings and the comedian Natasia Demetriou.

+Background

+With Joe Cornish, Buxton previously presented the television series The Adam and Joe Show and the radio series Adam and Joe.
+When Cornish released his first feature film, Attack the Block (2011), Buxton worried his own career was declining.
+After listening to American podcasts including This American Life and WTF with Marc Maron, he decided to create a British longform interview podcast.
+The first episode of The Adam Buxton Podcast was released in September 2015.

 Format

-Most episodes begin with an introduction from Buxton as he walks through the Norfolk countryside with his dog Rosie, followed by a previously recorded conversation with the episode's guest.
+Most episodes begin with an introduction from Buxton as he walks through the Norfolk countryside with his dog, Rosie, followed by a previously recorded conversation with the episode's guest.
 Interviews cover personal and cultural topics, punctuated with musical interludes from Buxton.
-Christmas episodes feature an appearance from Joe Cornish, with whom Buxton once formed the comedy duo Adam and Joe.
+Christmas episodes feature Cornish.

 Buxton described the podcast as "a confection ... a heavily stylised greatest hits of a conversation".
-He told Wired that podcasts can "accommodate the rhythms and meanderings of a real conversation in a way that few other mediums are suited to do", unlike the tightly edited interviews and conversations on broadcast radio and television.
+He told Wired that podcasts can "accommodate the rhythms and meanderings of a real conversation in a way that few other mediums are suited to do", unlike the tightly edited interviews and conversations of broadcast radio and television.
+In 2025, Buxton said he would stop recording the podcast when Rosie dies.